 In addition to his appointments at the University of Michigan, Dr. Meyer has held visiting research positions at laboratories in England, France, Italy, Japan, and Sweden.
 Prior to 1967, he was a Research Engineer at the California Institute of Technology Jet Propulsion Laboratory, where his contributions included the first patent issued to the National Aeronautics and Space Administration.

-Dr. Meyer has been active in systems research for close to 60 years, resulting in a wide variety of publications concerning various aspects of the design, evaluation, and validation of computer and communication systems.
+Dr. Meyer has been active in systems research for more than 60 years, resulting in a wide variety of publications concerning various aspects of the design, evaluation, and validation of computer and communication systems.
 Much of this work focused on model-based evaluation/validation of systems which tolerate faults that occur either within a system or in its use environment.
 In this regard, he is perhaps best known for his introduction of the concept of performability, a unification of performance and dependability that has since become a seminal measure of fault-tolerant system quality.
 He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 1985 for his contributions to the theory of fault-tolerant computing.

 Among Dr. Meyer's honors are a NASA Inventions and Contributions Award (1964), the U-M CoE 1938E Distinguished Service Award (1973), the IEEE Computer Society Meritorious Service Award (1985), and the International Federation for Information Processing (IFIP) Silver Core Award (1996) for his service to IFIP's Working Group on Dependable Computing and Fault Tolerance (WG 10.4).
 Additional recognition by the IEEE Computer Society includes two Certificates of Appreciation (1981, 1995) and his selection as a charter recipient of the Society's Golden Core Award (1996).
 Most recently, he received the inaugural Jean-Claude Laprie Award in Dependable Computing from IFIP Working Group 10.4, which recognizes an outstanding paper that has significantly influenced the theory and/or practice of dependable computing (2012).

 Dr. Meyer served his profession in a variety of capacities.
 These include service to the IEEE Computer Society as chair of its Technical Committee on Fault-tolerant Computing (1976-79), two consecutive terms as a member of the Society's Board of Governors (1982-86), a member of its Publications Board (1978-82) and a member of its Technical Activities Board (1982-86).
 He is a founding member of IFIP Working Group 10.4, served as its vice-chair for a decade (1986-95), and continues to take part in its meetings as an emeritus member of the working group.
-He has also participated in each of nine meetings of the International Workshop on Performability Modeling of Computer and Communication Systems (PMCCS), a workshop series initiated in 1991 that focuses on the theory, techniques, and tools for unified performance-dependability modeling, analysis, and evaluation of contemporary computer and communication systems.
+He has also participated in each of nine meetings of the International Workshop on Performability Modeling of Computer and Communication Systems (PMCCS), a workshop series initiated in 1991 that focused on the theory, techniques, and tools for unified performance-dependability modeling, analysis, and evaluation of contemporary computer and communication systems.

 Dr. Meyer holds two patents: a time-division multiplexer (1963; U.S. Patent Number 3,100,294) and an admission control algorithm for broadband networks (2004; European Patent Number EP1142217), held jointly with three co-inventors from Italtel's (now Siemens') research laboratory in Milan, Italy.